Statistica: Overview

-Statistica is a suite of analytics software products and solutions originally developed by StatSoft and acquired by Dell in March 2014.
+Statistica is a suite of analytics software originally developed by StatSoft and acquired by Dell in March 2014.
 The software includes an array of data analysis, data management, data visualization, and data mining procedures; as well as a variety of predictive modeling, clustering, classification, and exploratory techniques.
 Additional techniques are available through integration with the free, open source R programming environment.

 Different packages of analytical techniques are available in six product lines.

 History

-Statistica originally derives from a set of software packages and add-ons that were initially developed during the mid-1980s by StatSoft.
+Statistica originally derived from a set of software packages and add-ons that were initially developed during the mid-1980s by StatSoft.
 Following the 1986 release of Complete Statistical System (CSS) and the 1988 release of Macintosh Statistical System (MacSS), the first DOS version (trademarked in capitals as STATISTICA) was released in 1991.
 In 1992, the Macintosh version of Statistica was released.

 Statistica 5.0 was released in 1995.
-It ran on both the new 32-bit Windows 95/NT and the older version of Windows (3.1).
+It ran on both the new 32-bit Windows 95/NT and the previous 16-bit version, Windows 3.1.
 It featured many new statistics and graphics procedures, a word-processor-style output editor (combining tables and graphs), and a built-in development environment that enabled the user to easily design new procedures (e.g., via the included Statistica Basic language) and integrate them with the Statistica system.